 Choose a Right Duffel

 Duffle bags come in various sizes.
-Choose one that lies within the airline’s size requirements for carry-on luggage, overall measures up to 9″ x 14″ x 22″ (for most flights).
+Choose one that lies within the airline’s size requirements for carry-on luggage, and overall measures up to 9″ x 14″ x 22″ (for most flights).
 Further, a duffle of about 35L and weight up to 7 kg is ideal to use as a carry-on.
 So be careful not to overpack!

-Go for a duffle that’s specifically designed for travel such as it should have a bit of structure to make packing easier, and features a cross-body strap for making it hands-free.
+Go for a duffle that’s specifically designed for travel as it should have a bit of structure to make packing easier, and features a cross-body strap for making it hands-free.

 Also, don’t opt for roller duffles, as they are weightier than a regular duffle.
 It is quite important because if you have to be under strict weight restrictions—especially on economy airlines such as Norwegian, RyanAir, EasyJet, TigerAir, or JetStar—and even can use those extra two pounds for your mini laptop, not your wheels.